loicmarie/playground-8maVaWFU/markdowns/single_cell_operations.md

 * You could **handle `H` one-hot vectors** but it's not always a suitable solution
 * You could keep only **one one-hot vector with all the positions**.

-In the second case, you will need to update the hero coordinates without changing the others.
+In the second case, you will need to update the hero coordinates **without changing the others**.
 The previously seen method is not available anymore.

 So, we want to **swap** values between (x1,y1) and (x2,y2) coordinates.
 In other words: we want to **exchange the value of bit n° bitpos1 with the value of bit n° bitpos2**.
 We can easily do this with by using our function "switch".
 It gives: